michaelvanstraten/projektpraktikum-i/README.md

 ## Setup with uv

-[uv](https://docs.astral.sh) is a Python dependency management tool.
-To use `uv`, ensure that [Poetry](https://python-poetry.org/) is installed and available in your system's PATH.
-If needed, you can install it without root
+[uv](https://docs.astral.sh/uv/) is a Python dependency management tool.
+To use `uv`, ensure that it is installed and available in your system's PATH.
+If needed, you can install it without root access:
-access:

 ```sh
 # Install uv with restricted permissions (no root access required)